Serving Others

 Our Outreach Ministries Committee

-The Outreach Committee coordinates the funds to be given to charities throughout the United States and the World.
+This dedicated team helps distribute funds to impactful charities across the United States and around the world.
+Through generous giving, our congregation plays a vital role in supporting life-changing work both locally and globally.
 The congregation has the opportunity to donate funds through the giving envelopes that are available at all the Sunday services.
 Click here to see all the organizations that we support financially throughout the year.

 Residing Hope, formally the Florida United Methodist Children’s Home